Whatsapp Icon

 Finding the Right Balance

-It's essential for patients to work closely with their healthcare team to tailor an integrative treatment plan that best suits their individual needs.
+Patients need to work closely with their healthcare team to tailor an integrative treatment plan that best suits their individual needs.
 This might involve a combination of more conventional treatments with complementary therapies such as acupuncture, massage therapy, or yoga to support overall health and well-being.

 Patients should always inform their healthcare providers about any complementary therapies they are considering to ensure these are safe and won't interfere with their medical treatments.